• Skip to main content

 Whipped Cream

-• 125 ml heavy whipping cream
+• 125 milliliters heavy whipping cream

-• 1 tablespoon powdered sugar
+• 1 Tablespoon powdered sugar

 • ½ teaspoon pure vanilla extract

-• 2 tablespoon chopped semi-sweet chocolate
+• 2 Tablespoon chopped semi-sweet chocolate

 Instructions